-Developed in partnership with Medicine for Malaria Ventures, single-dose tafenoquine was approved for use in adults in the US and Australia.
-It is the first new treatment for prevention of relapse in P. vivax malaria in more than 60 years and marks a major contribution towards malaria eradication efforts.
-Building on this, since a significant part of the global burden of P. vivax malaria is in children, we are also studying the use of tafenoquine in young patients.
+Developed in partnership with Medicine for Malaria Ventures, single-dose tafenoquine was approved for use in adults by the US Food and Drug Administration in 2018, with subsequent approvals in Australia, Brazil, Thailand and Peru.
+That approval marked the first new treatment for prevention of relapse in P. vivax malaria in more than 60 years and a major contribution towards malaria eradication efforts.
+Building on this, since a significant part of the global burden of P. vivax malaria is in children, we are also pursuing regulatory approval for the use of tafenoquine in young patients (to support possible future use, if approved, in endemic countries).
 As part of our efforts, together with our partners, our intent is to provide tafenoquine at an affordable price in malaria endemic countries.

 There is a pressing need to control malaria, and we are committed to play a role to support the WHO’s goal to end malaria for good.
 Developing a medicine or vaccine for the parasite is particularly challenging because it can evolve to outwit our best attempts to defeat it.

 Alison adds “To achieve our goal, we believe it is important to collaborate with external partners so that we create an environment that stimulates the exchange of ideas for the benefit of patients.
 It’s an approach we are taking to develop our medicines and vaccines for malaria.”

 30 years and counting: the quest for a vaccine